Olivenda/Zenbyte-OS/kernel/Documentation/hwmon/hwmon-kernel-api.rst

 All supported hwmon device registration functions only accept valid device names.
 Device names including invalid characters (whitespace, '*', or '-') will be rejected.
-If NULL is passed as name parameter, the hardware monitoring device name will be derived from the parent device name.
+The 'name' parameter is mandatory.

 If the driver doesn't use a static device name (for example it uses dev_name()), and therefore cannot make sure the name only contains valid